webix-hub/docs/data/api/ui.baselayout_addview.md

 * index		number			index, at which new view will be added

 @returns:
-- view		view		new view object
+- view		WebixView		new view object

 @example:
 webix.ui({